meshula/wrinkles/README.md

 ### Clean up the Topology Math

+- Add in holodrome types and checking.
+Holodromes can help with linearization, since critical points could be expensive for the algorithm to find otherwise.
+  They definitely help with inversion.
+I think we should just model them directly under the hood as an optimization

 - Right now the topology has bounds, transform and curves.
 This is inconsistent because the curves _inside_ the topology also represent a transformation, and implicitly define bounds (in that they're finite lists of